d3nd3/soflinux/README.md

 This is required for audio to function.
 ## Choose to build image or download image pre-built
 ### Prebuilt
 TODO:not sure how to do this yet!
+Verified.
 ### Build yourself
 Depending if your pi is member of docker group, you will have to use sudo
 `cd soflinux`